On-line FFL dealers beware

 If you are a licensed FFL dealer on-line and are using your merchant account through a company like Intuit you may be having a hard time as they possibly, according to some, move through a change in their company policy.
-According to this article from BearingArms.com, it appears some FFL licensed dealers are being disconnected from their “high-risk” merchant accounts.
+According to an article from BearingArms.com, it appears some FFL licensed dealers are being disconnected from their “high-risk” merchant accounts.
 Apparently, Intuit decided the business fell under MOTO (Mail Order/Telephone Order) business regulations, and because they are an FFL dealer, were cut off from service.
 This is a major reason to consider discussing your merchant account to a “high-risk” specialist before you have issues.
 Intuit is a great company, and if you are with them you probably enjoy a lot of their services, but you should make 100% sure they want your processing business and are fully clear as to what exactly you do for a living.

 Can you imagine your site’s payment processing just being shut off one day for apparently no reason?
 The thought keeps e-commerce merchants up at night!
-Unless they are secure in the knowledge that their web-store is setup specifically to sell their products securely.
+Unless they are secure in the knowledge that their web-store is set up specifically to sell their products securely.
 If you have any questions, please contact us anytime.

 Secure your FFL e-commerce site